Har1Prasaath/Har1Prasaath/README.md

-# Hello there 👋, I'm Hari Prasaath
+# Hello there, I'm Hari Prasaath

 ## About Me
 👋 I'm an undergraduate Computer Science and Engineering student with hands-on experience in software development and collaborative programming.
 From building real-world solutions to tackling complex problems in team-based projects, I love turning ideas into impact.